Not too long ago, I put up a simple little video on my YouTube channel.

 Can I Lose Weight by Skipping Rope?

 This was probably the most common question asked on my channel.
-People want to know whether you can lose weight with nothing but a skipping rope.
+People want to know whether you can lose weight with by only using a jump rope.

 The short answer is yes.

 But there’s more to it than that.
 You see, one of the well known benefits of skipping rope is its calorie-burning effects, as I’ve mentioned in my previous post.
 Researches say that one hour of skipping rope (at a moderate pace) can help you burn over 1,000 calories.
 That comes out to roughly 20 calories per minute!

 But whether you ‘lose weight’ or not is not determined by your training, but by your nutrition strategy.
 After all, you can’t out-train a bad diet.